hashgraph/hedera-sdk-reference/reference/core/Client.md

 Sets the account that will, by default, pay for transactions and queries built with this client.

+**NOTE**: This clears the list of operators and overwrites with a single one.

 ---

 ##### `setOperatorWith` ( `accountId`: [`AccountId`](reference/cryptocurrency/AccountId.md), `publicKey`: [`PublicKey`](reference/cryptography/PublicKey.md), `transactionSigner`: `(bytes) => bytes` ): `Client`